IBMDeveloperMEA/YPDL-SentimentAnalysis-LR/README.md

 Onn top you will se "Add to Project +" option, click on it and add "Notebook".
 Go to "From File".
 Download notebook called "YPDL-LogisticRegression.ipynb" from here: https://github.com/IBMDeveloperMEA/YPDL-SentimentAnalysis-LR

+# Step 7:
+  Load the notebook and run the cells